-Join Chris Converse for an in-depth discussion in this video Adjusting the logo and nav for extra small screens, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Adjusting the logo and nav for extra small screens, part of Sketch Essential Training: The Basics (2015).

 - Now in most cases, a 600 pixel wide canvas or Artboard…would be enough to show the adaptation of your design…down to a small screen.…However, in some cases…you might want to make another screen a little bit smaller.…So earlier in the course…we created a 320 pixel wide Artboard.…And what we're going to do here together…is create a new composition of the logo…to work on smaller screens,…resize and position the featured image,…and then you can complete the 320 pixel layout on your own.…So to make adjustments to the logo and featured image…I'm going to zoom up here on the 600…and 320 pixel Artboards.…